macCesar/purgetss-docs/docs/customization/7-Icon Fonts Libraries.md

 ```

 #### The `assets/fonts` folder
-The `build-fonts` command will copy the font files to `./app/assets/fonts` folder and it will renaming them to their corresponding **PostScript** name to work on both iOS and Android Apps.
+The `build-fonts` command will copy the font files to `./app/assets/fonts` folder and rename them to their corresponding **PostScript** name to work on both iOS and Android apps.

 ```bash title="./app/assets/fonts/"
 app